nextensio/agent/docs/platforms.md

 The steps are as below

 0. Install rust: ```curl https://sh.rustup.rs -sSf | sh``` (https://www.rust-lang.org/tools/install)
-   Use the "beta" toolchain for now, it will become a released version on march 25, just few days away - ```rustup toolchain install beta``` and ```rustup default beta``` .. this is because we need a feature (https://github.com/rust-lang/cargo/issues/4866) which is right now only in beta
+   Make sure you have at least rust 1.51 toolchain .. this is because we need a feature (https://github.com/rust-lang/cargo/issues/4866) which is only in >= 1.51 toolchain

 1. Add rust targets